 In addition, in December 2019, the NYPSC issued its retail energy market reset order (the "December 2019 Reset Order"), that ESCOs will be required to comply with commencing early May 2020.
 The December 2019 Reset Order states that ESCOs can only enroll new residential or small nonresidential customers (mass-market customers) or renew existing mass-market customer contracts for gas and/or electric service only if at least one of the following conditions is met: (1) enrollment includes a guaranteed savings over the utility price, as reconciled on an annual basis; (2) enrollment is for a fixed-rate commodity product that is priced at no more than 5% greater than the trailing 12-month average utility supply rate; (3) enrollment is for a renewably sourced electric commodity product that (a) has a renewable mix that is at least 50% greater than the ESCO's current Renewable Energy Standard (RES) obligation, (b) the ESCO complies with the RES locational and delivery requirements when procuring Renewable Energy Credits (RECs) or entering into bilateral contracts for renewable commodity supply, and (c) there is transparency of information and disclosures provided to the customer with respect to pricing and commodity sourcing.
 In addition, by June 9, 2020, all New York ESCOs are directed to essentially re-apply for licenses to serve customers in New York.

-We are evaluating the potential impact of the NYPSC's December 2019 Reset Order and subsequent proceedings on our New York operations while preparing to operate in compliance with any new requirements that may be implemented, we are unable to predict at this time the magnitude of the long-term impact on our operations in New York.
+We are evaluating the potential impact of the NYPSC's December 2019 Reset Order and subsequent proceedings on our New York operations while preparing to operate in compliance with any new requirements that may come as a result of any new order promulgated by the NYPSC.
+Given the uncertainty of the outcome of these matters and the final requirements that may be implemented, we are unable to predict at this time the magnitude of the long-term impact on our operations in New York.